 Integration Suite is an enterprise software product that is designed to integrate ANY APPLICATION with ANY DATA at ANY LOCATION.
 It combines process-based approach with application and partner integration.
 It allows customers to integrate disparate information sources, databases and software applications both within and across an enterprise.
 It has the ability to seamlessly connect with customers, partners, and co-workers while utilizing their existing heterogeneous IT landscape.
 It combines powerful data transport functionality with comprehensive data mapping and transformation capabilities.
-It is perfectly suited for Enterprise Application Integration (EAI), Business-to-Business integration (B2Bi) scenarios.
+It is perfectly suited for Enterprise Application Integration (EAI).